The Analytica product line offers a full range of Editions to meet the needs of different users and applications.

-- It also runs fine on a Macintosh running Windows in VMWare, Parallels, or another virtual machine.
+- Analytica also runs on Macintosh using Windows in VMWare, Parallels, or another virtual machine.

 These editions let you create and edit models, as well as run existing models.
-There are also editions to allow you to make your models available to others to run and review using any of the Editions for Model End Users.
+There are also editions to allow you to make your models available to others to run and review.
 See comparison table of these editions.

-Analytica Free 101 gives you the full features of Analytica Professional to build models with up to 101 variables and other objects.
-And it costs nothing!
+Analytica Free 101 gives you the full features of Analytica Professional.
+You can build models with up to 101 variables and other objects - and it costs nothing!
 You can also use it to run larger models with more than 101 objects.
 You can review these larger models in Browse mode (including those made from a higher edition), and can change inputs and generate results, but not edit formulas or add objects.
 Free download

-Analytica Professional offers full Analytical functionality, including the ability to create models with any number of variables and other user-defined objects, and edit and save models, except for features specific to the Enterprise Edition.
+Analytica Professional offers full Analytica functionality, including the capacity to create models with any number of variables and other user-defined objects, as well as edit and save models.
 Order here

 Analytica Enterprise offers all the functionality of Analytica Professional, plus your model can read from and write to Excel spreadsheets and databases, use Huge Arrays (up to 100 million elements per Index dimension), apply the Profiler to see computational effort by variable, create Browse-only models, and encrypt confidential model elements.
 Order here

-These editions let you make your models available to end users who wish to review models, change inputs, and generate results, but do not need to create or edit models.
+These editions allow you to review models, change inputs and generate results, but not create or edit models.
 See comparison table of these editions.

-The Analytica Free 101 edition allows you to browse and run a model of any size, and it's free!
+The Analytica Free 101 edition allows you to browse and run a model of any size.
 You can view diagrams and variables, change inputs, compute results and save the model with your input values.
 You cannot evaluate functions that require the Enterprise or Optimizer editions, or use huge arrays in which the length of a dimension or same size exceeds 30,000.
 You cannot change the internals of a model containing more than 101 user objects.

-Analytica Power Player, like Free 101, let's you browse models, view diagrams and variables, change inputs, and generate results, but does not let you create or edit models.
+Analytica Power Player, like Free 101, lets you browse models, view diagrams and variables, change inputs and generate results, but does not let you create or edit models.
 It also lets you save changes and use Enterprise features, including accessing databases, and Huge Arrays.
 You can add Optimizer to Analytica Power Player if you wish to view models created with Analytica Optimizer.
 Order here

 All Analytica users with active Analytica support can share their models on ACP at no cost for up to 25 sessions per month.
 You can also buy a Group Plan (Basic or Premium) that lets multiple users upload, review, and run models in shared project directories.
 ACP licenses can also be purchased to run on your organization's servers.

 Analytica Decision Engine (ADE) runs Analytica models on a server computer.
 ADE provides an API (Application Programming Interface) through which other applications can access and run models.
 ADE supports all models created in Analytica Enterprise, including ODBC database access.
 The ADE license lets you run ADE on one public server and one development server.
 Analytica Enterprise serves as the development tool, so developers must also purchase an Analytica Enterprise license.
 Optimizer can also be added to ADE.
 Order here

 All Editions run on Windows 10, Windows 8, Windows 7, Vista, XP, and Window Server 2003 and later.
 Each Edition needs at least 1 GB RAM.
 We recommend 3 or 4 GB RAM to run large models.